Denito37/dictionary_dynamo/README.md

-A dictionary with a handful of fun facts
+A dictionary with a handful of fun facts & flash cards

 **Built with**
 - React JS